 RiVax is administered as an intramuscular injection on 2 or 3 occasions, resulting in the adaptive immune system mounting an antibody response.

 RiVax induces the adaptive immune system to produce antibodies that recognize and bind ricin toxin, preventing it from getting inside cells and killing them.
-After intramuscular injection with RiVax®, IgG and other antibodies are produced and circulate within the body and are able to mop up ricin whether it was inhaled, eaten, or injected.
+After intramuscular injection with RiVax®, IgG and other antibodies are produced and circulate within the body and can mop up ricin whether it was inhaled, eaten, or injected.

 RiVax Ricin Toxin Vaccine News

-December 8, 2020 - RiVax Ricin Toxin Vaccine is pursuing approval under the US Food and Drug Administration (FDA) "Animal Rule," applied to products where testing in clinical efficacy trials would be unethical.
+December 8, 2020 - RiVax Ricin Toxin Vaccine is pursuing approval under the U.S. FDA "Animal Rule," applied to products where testing in clinical efficacy trials would be unethical.
 In the case of a ricin toxin vaccine, the vaccine's testing would be unethical since it would require exposing humans to ricin toxin.
 According to the CDC, Ricin is a poison found naturally in castor beans.
 Ricin can be found in many forms, including powder, mist, pellet, and can also be dissolved in water.
 It is considered a weapon of terror based upon its stability and high potency and the fact that it is readily extracted from by-products of castor oil production.

 RiVax Ricin Toxin Vaccine Clinical Trials

 RiVax® studies have been supported by a contract (#HHSN272201400039C) award of approximately $21.2 million from the National Institute of Allergy and Infectious Diseases (NIAID).
 In addition, non-dilutive funding for the development of RiVax® has exceeded $40 million to date.

 NCBI Phase 1: A pilot clinical trial of a recombinant ricin vaccine in normal humans.